Mechanism Design under Costly Signaling: the Value of Non-Coordination: Model

-\paragraph{General mechanism design.} We first define the broadest class of mechanisms we will consider for our setting.
-We restrict our attention to direct mechanisms, in which the principal can communicate with all the agents, and can make signal recommendations based on the communications, before the agents choose their signals.
-By the revelation principle, it is without loss to focus on direct mechanisms where first the agents report their private types to the principal, and then the principal recommends signals to the agents based on the aggregated reports.
-Formally, the timeline for a general mechanism is as follows: \begin{enumerate}[(1)] \item The principal commits to a signal recommendation policy $\signalrecommend:\typespace\to \Delta(\signalspace)$ and allocation rule $\mechalloc:\typespace\times\signalspace\to \allocspace$. \item Each agent $i$ reports type $\reporttype_i$ to the principal and receives signal recommendation $\signalrecommend_i(\reporttypes)$.
-Then each agent $i$ chooses signal $\signal'_i\in \{\signalrecommend_i(\reporttypes),0\}$.\footnote{This is without loss of generality.
-The principal can partially enforce the recommendation by allocating no items to any agent who chooses a signal different from the recommended one.
-Hence each agent essentially has two choices: following the recommendation ($\signal'_i=\signalrecommend_i(\reporttypes)$) or opting out ($\signal'_i=0$). } \item The principal observes the signal profile $\signals'$, and each agent $i$ receives an item with probability $\mechalloc_i(\reporttypes,\signals')$. \end{enumerate} For each agent $i$ with private type $\type_i$, we define the \emph{interim allocation} as
+Formally, the principal first commits to a signal recommendation policy $\signalrecommends:\Typespace\to \Delta(\Signalspace)$ and an allocation rule $\mechallocs:\Typespace\times\Signalspace\to \allocspace$.
+Then each agent $i$ reports $\reporttype_i$ to the principal and receives a signal recommendation $\signalrecommend_i(\reporttypes)$.
+Based on the recommendation, each agent $i$ produces signal $\signal'_i\in \{\signalrecommend_i(\reporttypes),0\}$.\footnote{We impose interim participation constraints for agents, i.e., agents can choose to walk away after seeing the signal recommendation.
+Our formulation is without loss of generality under the interim participation constraints since the principal can partially enforce the recommendation by allocating no items to any agent who chooses a signal different from the recommended one.
+Here each agent essentially has two choices: following the recommendation ($\signal'_i=\signalrecommend_i(\reporttypes)$) or opting out ($\signal'_i=0$).
+An alternative formulation is to only consider the ex ante participation constraint where each agent only has the option to opt out at the beginning of the mechanism, and they are forced to follow the principal's recommendation after participation.
+This distinction is not crucial for our analysis, and the main results of the paper hold for both cases.} In the end, the principal observes the signal profile $\signals'$.
+Each agent $i$ receives an item with probability $\mechalloc_i(\reporttypes,\signals')$.
+We denote this direct mechanism by $(\signalrecommends,\mechallocs)$.

+We highlight a special class of direct mechanisms that will be of importance in our analysis.
+These are direct \emph{non-coordination} mechanisms.
+They impose the following additional restrictions on direct mechanisms: (1) the signal recommendation policy for each agent $i$ is a function of his type, that is, $\signalrecommend_i:\Theta_i\to \signalspace_i$, and (2) the allocation rule can only depend on public signals, that is, $\mechallocs:\Signalspace\to \allocspace$.
+These restrictions rule out the possibility of using reports from all agents to coordinate agents' choices of signals.